soconne339/code_institute_project1/readme.md

 - Was unable to centre the content.
 I tried many times to update the code without any luck.

 An issue with trying to remove horizontal scolling on responsive view
 - I tried to solve the problem by adding a media query setting width to 100%.
-Still having issues.
-Need to research on matter further and possibly get mentor to help
+Issue finally respolved by adding margin:0 auto; to body tag in css.

 # Credits